hsherl/hsherl.github.io/content/teaching/supervisions/_index.md

 There are many ways to approach essays.
 Here is one step-by-step guide.
 Students should modify it to their liking.

 1. Go to the lecture.
-2. Read an overview of the topic on the Stanford Encyclopedia of Philosophy and the Internet Encyclopedia of Philosophy.
+2. Skim an overview of the topic on the Stanford Encyclopedia of Philosophy or the Internet Encyclopedia of Philosophy.
-3. Read what *seems* like the most fruitful article based on (1) and (2).
+3. Carefully read what *seems* like the most fruitful article based on (1) and (2).
     1. Read the introduction and conclusion then the rest of the essay.
     2. Take notes and save quotes (along with page numbers).
     3. Write quick paraphrases of these quotes for later use and to build memory.